appfog/afdocs/customize/_posts/2003-01-01-custom-domain-names.markdown

     cname01.eu01.aws.af.cm

 AWS Asia Southeast:

     cname01.ap01.aws.af.cm

 HP Openstack AZ 2:

     cname01.hp.af.cm

-Rackspace DFW:

-    cname01.rs.af.cm

-### Root Domain

-If you need to set your root domain (`yourdomain.com`) instead of the `www` subdomain, then create `A` records for your root domain to the following IP addresses (depending on the infratructure your app is running on):

-AWS US East:

-	107.21.3.47
-	107.23.45.102

-AWS Europe West:

-	176.34.144.39
-	176.34.141.96

-AWS Asia Southeast:

-	46.51.219.242
-	46.51.223.163

-HP Openstack AZ 2 (BETA -- SUBJECT TO CHANGE):

-	15.185.162.179
-	15.185.166.58

-Rackspace DFW:

-	50.56.172.102
+---

 That's it!
-DNS propagation can take anywhere from a few minutes to 48 hours depending on your location, but once that's finished your app should resolve at your new custom domain.
+DNS propagation can take anywhere from a few minutes to 48 hours dep ending on your location, but once that's finished your app should resolve at your new custom domain.